OHDSI/OMOP-Queries/md/Condition_Occurence.md

 | occurrence_types_count |  65445068 |

-CO 23 : Distribution of condition occurrence month/year, stratified by condition.
+CO23: Distribution of condition occurrence month/year, stratified by condition.
 ---

 This query is used to summary statistics of the condition month/year start dates across all condition occurrence records, stratified by condition (condition_concept_id).
 The input to the query is a value  of a condition_concept_id.